* Science Fiction & Fantasy * Movies * Rainbow: Lubbock * Gay SciFi Sons of Taldra * Twitter

 For Sons of Taldra, I went more into Taldra’s background and decided she is Iroquois.
 That didn’t conflict with anything in the first book, since I had never identified her lineage.
 More on that choice in a moment.

 When I wrote the fifteenth anniversary edition of Degranon, I added references to other Native nations as well.
 I decided Taldra’s spouse was mostly Iroquois but with a dash of Navajo.
-The Navajo provide some of the mythology for Sons of Taldra, as I discuss in an upcoming blog entry.
+The Navajo provide some of the mythology for Sons of Taldra, as I discuss in the blog entry The Navajo Influences on the Aliens in Sons of Taldra.

 Back to my choice.
 The Iroquois have lived in the New York area for centuries, so that works with Taldra being one, and with her son Telius encountering Iroquois on the other side of the temporal doorway.
 My alternate reality might establish them even earlier than real life, though.